 Obstacles to racial equity in cabaret are many: foremost, its longtime focus on the Great American Songbook and the expense of participation.
 We will present live-stream performances celebrating 100 years of Black voices in cabaret, starting with three episodes of HEALING THROUGH SONG, to air from MARCH 14-28, 2021.

-- Black Voices in Conversation: A History of Cabaret
+- Black Voices in Conversation: A History of Cabaret on March 7

 - Help Us Match Our Illinois Arts Council Grant

 African American performers and venues are invited to respond to the call by writing to BVIC@workinginconcert.org.